 The American-based brand is getting ready to start selling the automatic Deep Blue Depthmaster 3000.
 As you have already guessed, it features an almost mind-numbing water resistance rating of 3000 meters!
-Tested for water resistance in compliance with ISO 6425 standard (it means that the watch must withstand the claimed water pressure of 300 ATM +25 percent more to qualify for the status of a “professional diving watch,”) the 3KM looks like a real professional diving tool watch that even serious Swiss and Japanese brands could be proud of.
+Tested for water resistance in compliance with ISO 6425 standard (it means that the watch must withstand the claimed water pressure of 300 ATM +25 percent more to qualify for the status of a “professional diving tool,”) the 3KM looks like a real professional diving companion that even serious Swiss and Japanese brands could be proud of.

 Designed with professional divers in mind, the new Deep Blue Depthmaster 3000 is by no means a small watch.